usnistgov/corr-cli/INSTALLATION.md

 prerequisites to run CoRR. `sudo` privileges are required.
 Edit [`builds/install.yaml`](builds/install.yaml) to change custom variables such as the version of the code to install and the repository URL.
-To start development servers use
+To start development servers switch to the `corr` environment with,

+    $ source activate corr

+and use

     $ ./config_bash -K --tags serve_db